HQ (video game): HQX

 On December 12, 2019, HQ launched HQX, a multi-themed photo competition hosted by Matt Friend.
 Participants submitted and rated photos, and the most popular in each game was deemed the winner.
 This game was usually played on Sundays and Thursdays at 8 pm ET.
+HQX originated from the concept of HQ Date Night, which envisioned a live version of Tinder but never advanced beyond the conceptual stage.
+The game was first 'revealed' in a now-deleted tweet by co-founder Rus Yusupov approximately two months before it was hinted at during an evening HQ game under the working title 'Swipe.'